 The program also lowers costs to its home institutions.
 According to another 2013 study, Metro participation requires an initial investment of $944 per SF State student and $1,484 per CCSF student.
 But, since most Metro students graduate faster than their peers, costs per graduate are reduced by an average of $17,879 for an SF State student and $22,714 for a CCSF student.

 Out of 58 applicants for the state funding, 14 programs were selected to receive "Awards for Innovation in Higher Education."
-The one-time $50 million allocation supports programs that modify existing practices and systems to help more students graduate and do so within four years.
+The one-time $50 million allocations support programs that modify existing practices and systems to help more students graduate and do so within four years.
 Metro's partner program, Bridge to Success, a collaboration between CCSF and the San Francisco Unified School District, also received an award.
 The funding is contingent on the awardees submitting implementation plans for the approval of the award committee.

 "The Metro program has created a more welcoming and equitable environment for many of our students, paving the way for their academic success," said President Les Wong.
-"SF State's Metro program not only helps students graduate faster, it changes their lives.
+"SF State's Metro program not only helps students graduate faster, but it also changes their lives.
 We are thrilled that the state has recognized the importance of this innovative work."

 SF State's Metro program was already slated to expand, ramping up from seven to 10 academies to serve approximately 25 percent of freshmen in the next academic year.
 With this new funding, the program will expand even further, Love said, with the goal of serving a greater number of low-income students by 2018.
 The CCSF Metro program, which currently has two academies, is expected to grow to six within the same timeframe.
 In addition, the funding will allow Metro leaders to work with local community colleges and other California State University campuses to help implement programs based on the Metro model.